marcoslar/marcoslar.com/books.md

 ### *2024*

+- Consider this. *Chuck Palahniuk*
+- The Subtle Art of Not Giving a F*ck. *Mark Manson*
 - The Master Switch. *Tim Wu*
 - The Arrest of Arsène Lupin. *Maurice Leblanc*
 - Chaos: Making a New Science. *James Gleick*